Sidetalker/arcgisScraper/README.md

 * [REST service directory entry](https://services7.arcgis.com/S70B1F1C0U4eOCNh/ArcGIS/rest/services/Short_Term_Rental_Public/FeatureServer)

 Provide `--username/--password` or `--api-key` if you need access to secured content or want to increase request limits.
+The CLI automatically checks the `ARCGIS_API_KEY` environment variable when `--api-key` is omitted, making it easy to keep credentials out of shell history and source control.

 ## ArcGIS developer accounts and API keys